Areíto World Tour

 Areíto World Tour is the second world tour by Dominican merengue superstar Juan Luis Guerra to promote his sixth studio album Areíto (1992).
 Consisting of three legs, covering the United States, South America and Europe, the tour started on July 3, 1993, at Radio City Music Hall in New York and ended on October 16, 1993, at Rotterdam Ahoy in the Netherlands.
 The tour marked Guerra's first concerts in Brazil, Portugal and the Netherlands.

 Sponsored by soft drink Bitter Kas, it was Guerra's most intense tour at the time, performing over 40 shows on three months including nearly 30 shows in Spain.
 Following the end of the tour, Guerra announced his retirement from doing public presentations.

+The Areíto Tour was the artist’s final tour before his temporary retirement from the stage.
+In 1995, he performed two concerts to promote his album Fogaraté.
+He formally returned to live performances in 1999 with a short concert tour titled El Niagara en Bicicleta Tour.
+It was not until 2004 that Guerra embarked on another full world tour, celebrating 20 years of his career.

 Background

 On July 4, 1992, Guerra announced that he would cancel the last leg of his Bachata Rosa World Tour to focus on recording a new album and release something fresh to the fans.
 Guerra also suffered an eye affliction and had surgery to correct it.
 Areíto was released on December 8, 1992, in the US and over two million of copies were shipped worldwide, one of the largest initial shipments ever for a Spanish-language album.

 John Lannert from the Artist & Music section of Billboard announced that the tour had 40 stops in the United States, Brazil, Chile, Argentina, England, and Germany.
 The tour was produced by Water Brother Productions.
 However, the concerts in England, Germany, Venezuela and Peru did not materialize for unknown reasons.
 Guerra travelled with 18 musicians, 10 engineers, smoke machines and video screens.